How To Get SOC 2 Certified: A Step-by-Step Guide

 Type 2 Audits

 Type 2 audits are usually longer and have a broader focus.
-Because they evaluate your ongoing cybersecurity practices over an extended period of time, these audits can last up to a year.
-When most enterprises talk about getting SOC 2 certification, they are talking about Type 2.
+Because they evaluate your ongoing cybersecurity practices over an extended period of time, these audits last up to a year.
+When enterprises talk about getting SOC 2 certified, they are talking about Type 2.

 Can You Self-Certify SOC 2?

 Unlike some other certifications, businesses cannot obtain SOC 2 certification on their own.
-It requires an independent audit by a certified public accountant (CPA) or a licensed firm that specializes in SOC audits.
+Only an independent audit by a CPA or licensed firm can provide the necessary attestation and report.

-Self-certification would create a conflict of interest, as it lacks the objectivity and impartiality necessary to provide clients and stakeholders with confidence in an organization’s security measures.
-This external validation is key to building trust with clients, partners, and regulators.
+Self-certification lacks the objectivity and impartiality that clients and stakeholders want to see.
+Independent validation is key to building trust with clients, partners, and regulators.
+An outside opinion helps you strengthen your organization’s security measures.

-Learn How to Get SOC 2 Certification With Compyl
+Learn How To Get SOC 2 Certified With Compyl

 By clicking “Accept”, you agree to the use of cookies on your device in accordance with our Privacy and Cookie policies